and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 - Uh-huuuuuh.
 So … the “dog” ate you homework, huh?

-All right.
-Then, so is part of a couple of common German ways to express the middle ground between good and bad without sounding too negative while still clearly communicating that there is a lot to be desired.
+Next up, we have a couple of common German ways to express the middle ground between good and bad without sounding too negative while still clearly communicating that there is a lot to be desired.
+Yeah, German “precision”… I know.

 - “Na, wie geht’s”/ “Und, wie schmeckt’s?”